rp46671/SIH-job-portal/README.md

 # SIH-job-portal
-This is software for job portal .........
+This is software for job portal named GrabRojgaar